 Yes!
 And...
 Collaborative Arts’ mission is to: Equip children and young people with the tools to be better learners, to believe in themselves and to realize their dreams through the work of creating collaboratively with peers and professional artists.
 We work with children and youth from across Philadelphia in the collaborative and imaginative arts through Summer Theatre Camps, after school programs, SHADOW Company high school leadership and arts training, and (with Eastern University Theatre) the Winter Sort of Thing.

 I'm Jennifer, a Philly-area mom with a passion for this great city and for my kids.
-This blog aims to share tips for fun things to do with your kids in this fabulous town and to air some occasional mom musings and rants and hope you'll do the same.
-Email me at firstname.lastname@example.org.
+I love to share tips for fun free or mostly free things to do with your kids in this fabulous town and to air some occasional mom musings and rants and hope you'll do the same.
+Don't forget to check out our free app available in the itunes app store, too so you can find fun fast while you're on the go!
+Email me at email@example.com.